 - Ports and marinas must develop and implement a waste reception and handling plans.

 On 6 June 2016 the European Commission adopted a number of legislative proposals related to the common rules on safety of ships carrying passengers in EU waters, as the result of its “Fitness Check”.
 European Boating Industry has been following the file closely, as it has implications for companies building, beside their leisure activity, small passenger vessels used for domestic voyages.
 During the revision process European Boating Industry joined forces with the European Community Shipowners Associations (ECSA) to address a series of common issues that have raised concern for both organisations.
-These proposals will now be discussed by co-legislators in the coming months and Commission will follow up on the remaining recommendations of the “Fitness Check”, such as increasing the level of survivability of passenger ships in damaged condition at international level and developing a set of new, goal based standards for small passenger ships built from other materials such as fibre-reinforced plastic.
+These proposals are now being discussed by co-legislators and the Commission will follow up on the remaining recommendations of the “Fitness Check”, such as increasing the level of survivability of passenger ships in damaged condition at international level and developing a set of new, goal based standards for small passenger ships built from other materials such as fibre-reinforced plastic.